shreyas44/bedav/README.md

 ## How does the website work?

-The data for availility of beds in hospitals in scraped off official websites such as [BBMP](https://apps.bbmpgov.in/covidbedstatus/) using Selenium, Beautiful Soup 4 in Python.
+The data for availability of beds in hospitals in scraped off official websites such as [BBMP](https://apps.bbmpgov.in/covidbedstatus/) using Selenium, Beautiful Soup 4 in Python.
 This data is then added to a database in a uniform format.

 A Django server then reads the data from the database and exposes the data in the form of a GraphQL API at https://bedav.org/graphql.
 You can play with the API at https://bedav.org/playground.